mezglews/hystrix/src/main/resources/tips.md

 Show what will happen when provide different command key like using counter - use random `withExecutionIsolationSemaphoreMaxConcurrentRequests(10)`

+######4.2.3 - semaphore vs thread in terms of time out
+Show difference between thread isolation  and semaphore.
+For thread isolation a timeout will occur immediately after given time passed For semaphore task will finish (even long running)  and after execution timeout exception will occur

 #####4.3 ignoring rxjava observeOn() and subscribeOn() - executing observable in hystrixCommand, observeOn() execuites post hystrix in other thread
 Run without any operator - Executed in hystrix thread pool